savonet/book/language.md

 Some outputs need to send data encoded in some particular format.
-For instance, the operator which records a stream into a file, `output.file`, needs to know in which format we want to store the file in, such MP3, AAC, etc. This is specified by passing special parameters called _encoders_.
+For instance, the operator which records a stream into a file, `output.file`, needs to know in which format we want to store the file in, such MP3, AAC, etc. This is specified by passing special parameters called _encoders_\index{encoder}.
 For instance, the (simplified) type of `output.file` is

 ```